kshivang/kshivang.github.io/_posts/posts/2017-11-21-bitcoin-blockchain.md

 ### [Double spending attack](https://en.bitcoin.it/wiki/Irreversible_Transactions)
 <div align="center"><img src="/assets/img/double.jpeg" alt="Cryptocurrency" width="60%" height="60%" /></div>
 A double spend is an attack where the currency is spent in more than one transaction.
-There are couple of ways in which double spend attack could be performed, some are:
+There are couple of ways in which double spend attack could be performed, some common ways are:
 * Perform two conflicting transaction in rapid succession
 * Spending currency before legalizing it